Amish way of life: Family and personal life

-Bearing children, raising children, and socializing with neighbors and relatives are important family functions in the Amish culture.
-Amish believe large families are a blessing from God.
+Socializing with neighbors and relatives is also an important family function in the Amish culture.

-The family has authority over the individual throughout life.
+The family and church take precedence over the individual throughout life.
 A church district is measured by the number of families (households) rather than the number of baptized persons.
 Families take turns hosting the biweekly preaching service.
 Parents are accountable to the Lord for the spiritual welfare of their children.

 Chores within the home are typically divided by gender.
-Formal education ends after eighth grade, following which children are trained for their adult tasks.
-Boys work with their fathers in the fields, barn, and around the buildings; girls work inside the home and garden alongside their mothers.
+Formal education ends after eighth grade, after which the children are trained for their adult tasks.
+Boys work with their fathers on the farm or family business, or perhaps begin working for neighbors.
+Girls work inside the home and garden alongside their mothers, with some helping other young mothers or even working in a local workshop, or taking on schoolteaching.
+Pursuing higher education is extremely rare.